ben-gee723/pb-adv-test/student-instructions.md

 #### Arrays
 * Use array methods to change the data in an array.
 The original array and expected output are given to you below at [2].
-* Given the 2D Array below at [3], create a function named "_getNestedData_" that loops through the arrays to print the values.
+* Given the 2D Array below at [3], create a function named "_getNestedData_" that loops through the arrays, concatenates the values to a string and returns the string.
-* Given an array of words, use an array method to add _"er"_ to the end of each string in the array.
+* Given an array of words, create a function named "_wordConverter_" which uses an array method to add _"er"_ to the end of each string in the array.
 Look at [4] for an example. **Important**: Do not use a loop to complete this task.
 * Create a function called "_calculateHours_" which calculate how many hours (total) this person worked in the week based on the data structure below at [5]. **Note**: start is always morning time, end is always afternoon.

 [2]